 - 8.1.
-2023/24 saw the Board return to its full complement of seventeen Members following a period of Membership change.
-In order to manage and support continuity during this period, a number of operational activity plans were developed and implemented: - Board Induction Planning - Board Equality and Diversity Plan - Board Training and Development Plan (including Strategy in Action) - Board Skills Analysis and Succession Planning - 8.2.
-A Board Shadowing Pilot Project with an emphasis on increasing diversity and engagement concluded in December 2023, and the organisation signed up for the UK Government's Boardroom Apprentice programme which began in January 2024 and has seen an additional non-voting Member join the Board to help develop skills and opportunities on both sides.
+2024/25 saw the Board return to its full complement of seventeen Members following a period of Membership change.
+In order to manage and support continuity during this period, a number of operational activity plans were developed and implemented: - Board Induction Planning - Board Equality and Diversity Plan - Board Training and Development Plan (including Strategy in Action) - Board Skills Analysis and Succession Planning

+8.2.
+The organisation continues to take part in the UK Government's Boardroom Apprentice programme which and has seen an additional non-voting Member join the Board to help develop skills and opportunities on both sides.